SPEITCoder/CAN-PR2/ex4.md

 # 4. Branch Prediction
-+ Comperation of two predictor
++ Comparison of two predictors

 We compare the performance of 1 bit predictor and 2 bit predictor: